-Detecting defective components automatically with AI
+Automatically detecting faulty components with AI

-The aim of this project is to develop and test methods for the automated detection of potentially defective components in the vehicle using artificial intelligence.
-In particular, suitable methods for data pre-processing and the training of machine learning models using vehicle data (error codes, sensor measurements, and mileage conditions) will be developed and validated.
+The goal of the project is to develop and test methods for the automated detection of potentially faulty components in vehicles using artificial intelligence.
+In particular, suitable methods for data preprocessing and training machine learning models using vehicle data (error codes, sensor measurements, and mileage conditions) will be developed and validated.

 A demonstrator for the AI Marketplace